anthony1x6000/pythonGrammarlyWebscraper/README.md

 ## Executable

-Download ``compiledEXE-Win64.zip`` in the [most recent release](https://github.com/anthony1x6000/pythonGrammarlyWebscraper/releases/), extract it, and then run ``webscraperGrammarly.exe`` You do not need to allow the program firewall access.
+Download ``compiledEXE-Win64.zip`` in the [most recent release](https://github.com/anthony1x6000/pythonGrammarlyWebscraper/releases/), extract it, and then run ``webscraperGrammarly.exe`` You may need to allow the program firewall access if you experience connection problems.
 You can also look at the [successful builds](https://github.com/anthony1x6000/pythonGrammarlyWebscraper/actions/workflows/compileWin.yml?query=is%3Asuccess) and download the zip from there.
 [Download guide (download compiledEXE-Win64.zip)](https://files.catbox.moe/9eg2sh.webp).

 ## Importing cookies